nuxt/components/README.md

 ------| TextArea.vue
 ````

-The component name will contain it's path:
+The component name will contain its path:

 ```html
 <MyFormTextArea />
 ```

-For clarity, it is recommend that component file name matching it's name.
+For clarity, it is recommended that component file name matches its name.
 You can also use `MyFormTextArea.vue` as name with same directory structure.

 If for any reason different prefix is desired, we can add specific directory with the `prefix` option: (See [directories](#directories) section)